Semicolonstartingtexts/conversationhubstandards/standards.md

 Connection System Commands

-Connect to…, Hangup/Leave…, Join with…, Unjoin from…
+Connect to…, Connect to… with a/the message…, Hangup/Leave…, Join with…, Unjoin from…

 Initial Consent System Commands